Skip to Content

 Now head back to Plimmer Steps using the path alongside the motorway.

-Category: Brisk walk on the flat.
+Category: EASY brisk walk on the flat.

 Leave Plimmer statue at 12.30 pm.